danielharrell/SumLect2015/Lost_Idea_LA.md

 as none can read but they that know it."

-This way of putting the problem captures what is potentially self-defeating in defenses of liberal education that deprive it of content.
+This way of putting the problem captures what is potentially self-defeating in defenses of liberal education that make it a matter of context rather than content.
 For if the point of any defense is *to persuade* people to experience liberal education for themselves, then how can there be a defense that depends on such an experience to be persuasive?

-In losing idea of liberal art, we have lost ... sense of freedom promised.

-Also, conversation may bring books to life, but the books give the conversation a point.

-Defenses of education do attempt to address this, and indeed one could say it is in this attempt that such defenses exist.
-This question points us to a third thing forgotten in defenses of liberal education that deprive it of content.
-For while speaking against content makes a kind of sense, against the triumph of content over context; it risks defining the defense as a defense of context over content;
-that is, a defense of what truly binds us by way of context, over what we merely suspect may bind us by way of content.
-And indeed the essential gesture in defenses of liberal education, once content is given up, might be described as contextualizing, where the place of liberal education is located firmly in the world rather than at all apart from it.
-The mantra of "usefulness" in defenses is perhaps the most important sign of this contextualizing, but even more visible are the images you can find in liberal arts college brochures and websites, which, being images rather than text, increasingly try to capture the experience of a liberal education, when explanations of it not enough.
-St.
+Defenses of education do attempt to address this, but one could say it is by doubling down on context rather than shifting to content, in the attempt not simply to say what a liberal education is, but to show it.
+The most visible sign of this is the images that you can find increasingly in liberal arts college brochures and on websites, which being images rather than text, can can better capture the experience of a liberal education, when explanations of it not enough.
+St. John's has its own striking history of this.
-John's has its own striking history of this; for not so long ago it packaged its education in a brown paper wrapper; as if the education not only had content, but the kind of content that couldn't be seen from outside.
+For not so long ago it packaged its education in a brown paper wrapper---as if the education not only had content, but the kind of content that couldn't be seen from outside.
 Even the first video it made of itself was mostly staged, retaining at least that much separation from the ongoing world.
-But it is precisely this separation that is now thought better erased than preserved; and communication efforts seem aimed at giving the impression that what separates the college from the outside world is merely a window, albeit a window that frames the better-looking and -grounded among us.
+But it is just this separation that is now deemed better erased than preserved; and communication efforts at the college seem aimed at giving the impression that what separates the college from the outside world is merely a window, albeit a window that frames the better-looking among us.
+This strategy also makes a kind of sense, if we describe it as the attempt to allay any suspicions that St.
+John's is less like a college and more like a cult.
+Or to put the sense of this strategy more generally: to defend liberal education by locating the place of liberal education *in* the world rather than apart from it.

 Mention notion that St. John's was a cult, and problems of initiation, but gerater point.
 What seems to have been forgotten here is the original point